movementlabsxyz/movement-docs/docs/devs/firstmove.md

 :::info

 Due to current network load, we have restricted the faucet API to only accept requests from a Web UI.
-You mus include the `--skip-faucet` flag.
+You must include the `--skip-faucet` flag.
 The CLI cannot fund the account immediately, so it will not create an account for you automatically.

 :::